felixp7/lunar-logo/tutorial.md

 - `type` is like `print`, except it doesn't emit a newline at the end.
 - Because literal whitespace separates words, you have to be explicit about emitting it.
-- The language is case-insensitive: `print`, `Print` and `PRINT` all mean the same to it.
+- The language is case-insensitive: `print`, `Print` and `PRINT` all mean the same thing.
 Case is preserved, however, inside literal lists, and in words that mean nothing to the interpreter.

 But that's a primitive way to reuse code.
 To get serious, you'll want *functions*: